dotnet-architecture/eShopOnWeb/README.md

 ## Running the sample using Docker

-You can run both the Web and WebRazorPages samples at the same time by running these commands from the root folder (where the .sln file is located):
+You can run the Web sample by running these commands from the root folder (where the .sln file is located):

 ```
     docker-compose build
     docker-compose up
 ```

-You should be able to make requests to localhost:5106 and localhost:5107 once these commands complete.
+You should be able to make requests to localhost:5106 once these commands complete.

-You can run just the Web or WebRazorPages application by using the instructions located in their respective `Dockerfile` files in the root of the projects.
+You can also run the Web application by using the instructions located in its `Dockerfile` file in the root of the project.
 Again, run these commands from the root of the solution (where the .sln file is located).